 Ketapang Beach is also amazing.
-This white-sand beach is quite popular as a picnic location for family.
-It also has a look-out tower which you can use to see the horizon.
+This white-sand beach is quite popular as a picnic location for the locals.
+It also has a look-out tower that you can use to see the horizon.

-Want to see the underwater world?
-Then snorkelling is a good activity for that.
-Not far from Nipah Beach, you will find some stalls where you can rent snorkeling equipment.
+If you want to see the underwater world, then you can go snorkeling.
+Not far from Nipah Beach, you will find some shops where you can rent snorkeling equipment.
 There are some small isles that are great for snorkeling.

 Try Other Water Sports